 - The first round of our Shine programme.

 - 18 teams from across the UK were awarded up to £75,000 for projects covering a range of areas in the NHS.

 - Projects were selected in January 2010 and ran until March 2011.

-With the NHS under increasing financial pressures, health care organisations have to find new way of doing thigs, using methods that improve quality and also save money.
+With the NHS under increasing financial pressures, health care organisations have to find new ways of doing things, using methods that improve quality and also save money.

-Our Shine programme aims to stimulate thinking, activity and the development of innovative approaches that will improve health care quality.
-It gives teams the space and encouragement to try out, develop and evaluate new ideas.
+Our Shine programme aimed to stimulate thinking, activity and the development of innovative approaches that will improve health care quality.
+It gave teams the space and encouragement to try out, develop and evaluate new ideas.

 This first round of Shine started in spring 2010 and ended in spring 2011.

 We selected a range of projects covering many different areas in the NHS, including restructuring antenatal care for high-risk pregnancies, reducing hospital admissions from nursing homes, reducing harm in mental health wards and improving chemotherapy services.